IASO Bio Announces U.S. FDA Approval of Investigational New Drug Application for BCMA CAR-T Equecabtagene Autoleucel for Generalized Myasthenia Gravis

 About MG

 Myasthenia gravis (MG) is an autoantibody-mediated neuromuscular junction disorder.
 The main clinical manifestation of MG is a decrease in muscle strength in local or systemic muscles, which can affect eye, respiratory and limb muscles and other important muscle groups, which has a huge negative impact on the patient's quality of life, and dysphagia or breathing difficulty caused by a myasthenic crisis can be life-threatening.
 The main pathogenic antibodies in MG include AChR, MuSK and LRP4 antibodies.
-A very small number of patients have no detectable antibodies in their serum1.
-MG can occur at any age and is slightly more common in women than in men 2.
-According to relevant studies, the incidence rate of MG in the United States is 3.1/100,000 people and the prevalence rate is 37.0/100,000 people3.
-It is estimated that the number of people with MG incidence in the United States in 2023 was more than 10,000, and the number of patients with MG was about 124,000.
+A very small number of patients have no detectable antibodies in their serum[1].
+MG can occur at any age and is slightly more common in women than in men[2].
+According to relevant studies, the incidence rate of MG in the United States is 3.1/100,000 people and the prevalence rate is 37.0/100,000 people[3].
+It is estimated that the number of people with MG incidence in the United States in 2023 was 10,358, and the number of patients with MG was 123,628.

-Ms. Jinhua Zhang, Founder, Chairman, and Chief Executive Officer of IASO Bio, stated, "We are very pleased that Equecabtagene Autoleucel has been approved for clinical trial for myasthenia gravis in the United States.
-This is the result of the unremitting efforts of our team and is an important milestone in our efforts to improve the quality of life of patients with autoimmune diseases around the world.
-We will actively obtain more data on the safety and efficacy of Equecabtagene Autoleucel in the treatment of MG patients, and better explore and define the significance of this innovative cell therapy in the treatment of immune diseases.
-We hope Equecabtagene Autoleucel will provide a more efficient and long-lasting therapeutic option for myasthenia gravis and potentially other autoimmune diseases."

 About IASO Bio